SaulCastel/e4cc-wiki/content/wiki/zoom-induction/zoom-tools-summary.md

 ---
 # author:
-title: How to Use Zoom
+title: Zoom Tools Summary
 date: 2024-04-05
 # layout:
-description: How to use the Zoom application
+description: Notes on how to use the Zoom application
-weight: 40
+weight: 90
 # tags:
 # icon:
 # thumbnail: